Shark IZ682H Vertex Pro Review

 Not bad, considering I’ve put this vacuum through a grueling series of cleaning experiments with different debris types.

-It’s not a full-blown leak where the fog was gushing out the exhaust, only a tiny one.
+It’s not a full-blown leak where the fog was gushing out of the exhaust, only a tiny one.

 Shark Vertex Pro fog test